-Class I Connecting Project Finance Strategy & Tactics II The Initial In-House Finance Plan Ш Sizing the Loan and Scoping the Security Package IV Structuring the Project for Financing V The Use, Abuse and Selection of Financial Advisers VI Necessary Project Technical Information & Financial Model VII Choosing and Contacting Financing Markets VIII Negotiating key economic Loan terms; the Term Sheet IX Executing the Deal in the Bank Market Χ Executing the Deal in the Bond Market ΧI Executing the deal in the ECA/MLA Market XII Refinancing/restructuring Issues, Compliance, Why Deals Turn Out as they Do XIII Financing the Leveraged Buyout
+occinic class top ies are as rono ws.
+Class I Connecting Project Finance Strategy & Tactics II The Initial In-House Finance Plan III Sizing the Loan and Scoping the Security Package IV Structuring the Project for Financing V The Use, Abuse and Selection of Financial Advisers VI Necessary Project Technical Information & Organizational Alignment VII Choosing and Contacting Financing Markets VIII Negotiating key economic Loan terms; the Term Sheet IX Executing the Deal in the Bank Market X Executing the Deal in the Bond Market XI Executing the deal in the ECA/MLA Market XII Refinancing/restructuring Issues, Compliance, Why Deals Turn Out as they Do XIII Financing the Leveraged Buyout

 Students should read the Teppline (1) case prior to coming to the first class.
-It will be discussed during the first two classes as a template to explore the linkages between strategy and the tactics/techniques of project financing.
-The case will be posted on Blackboard one week before classes commence.
+It will be discussed during the first two classes as a template for using case studies to explore the linkages between strategy and the tactics/techniques of project financing.